CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/expose-eip/porter/README.md

 ```

-## :x: Losing cluster access
+## :warning: Losing cluster access when load balancer in `<pending>` state

-At a certain point when installing the `Porter` L2 Load Balancer you will lose access to the cluster, including SSH access but it comes back
+At some point when installing a service on the `Porter` L2 Load Balancer, you will lose access to the cluster for about 20 minutes, including SSH access but eventually it comes back.